 A stakeholder for this purpose is defined as a person, group, or organization with an interest in the management of Canada geese.
-Because Canada geese valued by many South Dakota residents, SDGFP felt it was important to have a diverse representation of stakeholders to provide input for future management of Canada geese in South Dakota.
+Because Canada geese are valued by many South Dakota residents, SDGFP felt it was important to have a diverse representation of stakeholders to provide input for future management of Canada geese in South Dakota.
 The formation and input from this stakeholder group, however, did not inhibit SDGFP from obtaining and incorporating additional input or opinions on Canada goose management in South Dakota.

-The 2015-2016 South Dakota Canada Goose Stakeholder Group included representation from the following: general public, goose hunters, private landowners, agricultural interests, and conservation organizations.
+The 2020 South Dakota Canada Goose Stakeholder Group included representation from the following: general public, goose hunters, private landowners, agricultural interests, and conservation organizations.
 Those who served on the South Dakota Canada Goose Stakeholder Group during this planning process can be found on page ii.
 A Canada Goose Stakeholder Group Charter (Appendix B) was shared with all stakeholders that described the purpose, objectives, authority, roles and responsibilities of this group.

-The South Dakota Canada Goose Stakeholder Group held three meetings in 2015 and 2016 (September 3, November 10, and February 12) in Pierre.
+The South Dakota Canada Goose Stakeholder Group held two meetings (September 24 and November 12, 2020) via Zoom due to COVID 19 concerns.
 Information and supportive data were provided by SDGFP staff to ensure all members were knowledgeable about the topics and issues were discussed and deliberated by the group.
-Key topics and issues discussed by the stakeholder group included the following: status of Canada geese, SDGFP Canada goose depredation program, overview of current management plan, current challenges and opportunities, statewide population objective, harvest strategies, habitat and access programs, outreach and education, urban goose management, and review of the draft revision of the Canada goose management plan.
+Key topics and issues discussed by the stakeholder group included the following: status of Canada geese, SDGFP Canada goose depredation program, overview of current management plan, current challenges and opportunities, statewide population objective, harvest strategies, habitat and access programs, outreach and education, urban goose management, and review of the draft revision of the Canada goose action plan.